Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Roy Or-El, Roni Sengupta, Ohad Fried, Eli Shechtman, Ira Kemelmacher-Shlizerman

-Age transformation from 0-70.
-Continuous aging is modeled by assuming 10 anchor age classes with interpolation in the latent space between them.
+Age transformation from 0–70 modeled by 10 anchor age classes with interpolation in the latent space.

 Background Matting: The World is Your Green Screen